Varsha Usgaonkar

 Varsha Usgaonkar (born 28 February 1968) is an Indian actress, singer, and stage performer, best known for her work in Marathi cinema and television, with notable appearances in Hindi and Konkani films.
 Widely regarded as one of the most accomplished actresses in the Marathi industry during the late 1980s and 1990s, she earned acclaim for her versatility, glamorous image, and crossover appeal.
 Often referred to as the “Wonder Girl” of Marathi cinema, she emerged as one of the most popular and influential actresses of her generation, becoming a youth icon of the era.
-Over the course of her career, she has received numerous accolades, including three Maharashtra State Film Awards, two additional nominations, and nominations at both the Filmfare Marathi Awards and Screen Awards Marathi.
+Over the course of her career, she has received numerous accolades, including three Maharashtra State Film Awards, four additional nominations, and nominations at both the Filmfare Marathi Awards and Screen Awards Marathi.

 The daughter of politician A. K. S. Usgaonkar, she began her artistic journey in theatre, performing in acclaimed productions such as Mahapur, Karti Premat Padli, and Brahmachari.
 Her breakthrough as a leading lady came with the Marathi comedy Gammat Jammat (1987), which established her as a rising star.
 She went on to become a leading actress in Marathi cinema with films like Khatyal Sasu Nataal Soon (1987), Hamaal De Dhamaal (1989), Saglikade Bombabomb (1989), Shejari Shejari (1990), Shubh Mangal Savdhan (1992), and Dhangad Dhinga (1999).
 She also made a significant mark in Hindi films, appearing in successful projects such as Saathi (1991), Hafta Bandh (1991), and Tirangaa (1993).

 Usgaonkar’s critically acclaimed roles in films like Ek Hota Vidushak (1993), Savat Mazi Ladki (1993), Lapandav (1993), Yadnya (1994), and Paij Lagnachi (1998) cemented her status as a strong and versatile actress.
 She also gained popularity on television for her portrayals of mythological and historical figures, appearing in acclaimed series such as Mahabharat (1988–89), Jhansi Ki Rani (1995–96), Vishnu Puran (2001), and later took on prominent roles in Man Udhan Varyache (2009–2011), and Sukh Mhanje Nakki Kay Asta!
 (2020–2024).
 Across her decades-spanning career, Usgaonkar has explored a variety of mediums, from Marathi commercial cinema and Hindi action dramas to Konkani and Rajasthani films, devotional serials, and stage musicals.
 She starred in the Konkani films Zanvoy No.1 (2018) and Benddkar (2019), and made her tiatr debut in 2025 with Devachem Nanv, Jietam Hanv.

 In addition to acting, she has recorded Konkani songs, performed in over a thousand live stage shows, and participated in Bigg Boss Marathi 5.
 She also served on the board of directors of the Indian Marathi Film Corporation.
 Her personal life and public image have often drawn media attention.
 In 2000, she married Ajay Sharma, son of noted music director Ravi.